jestilwell714/flashcards-app/README.md

 * **Libraries** React 19.2.0, React Router 7.13.0
 * **Styling** Tailwind CSS 4.1.18
 * **Build Tool:** Vite

+## Key Features

+### Duel Study modes

+#### Cram mode ("lazy update weight logic")
+- **Study at own pace:** Unlike spaced repetition, Cram Mode allows users to study for as little or as long as they like, with the weighted algorithm adjusting mid-session to prioritize harder cards.
+Making cram mode perfect for preperation for upcoming exams where you don't have enough time for spaced repetition.
+For short-term exam preparation, endless cramming mode.
+- **User Feedback:** after card has been flipped, user can score from 1-4 based if the got the card correct and how difficult it was for them to retain.
+This score is used to give the card an updated weight.
+- **Weighted lottery:** next cards are randomised, where cards struggled with are mathmatically more probable to appear.

+#### Spaced repetition (FSRS algorithm) - COMING SOON
+For long-term retention, with a FCFS algorithm.

+**Security** (While not neccasary was good practice)

+### JWT (Java Web Tokens)
+- When user logs in with correct username and password a JWT is generated and sent back in the response.
+This token is encrypted and holds the user in the token's payload part, JWT's contain a signature part which detects if the token has been altered allowing my backend to reject altered tokens.
+- The token is added into the local storage of the browser while the user is signed in with a 2 day expiry date.
+- All calls from the frontend to endpoints apart from /auth/* endpoints will attach this token in the header.
+- The backend then checks this header for alterations, expiration and if its not empty.
+Then grabs the user from the header and puts it in the SecurityContext.
+- The id from this user in the SecurityContext can then be put as a parameter for the endpoints, making sure users can only call endpoints that belong to there user Id.

+### Password Hashing
+- Passwords are hashed using the BCrypt hashing method

 ## Core API Endpoints